avansp/EJB-playground/01-HelloWorld-CDI/README.md

 Now open http://127.0.0.1:8080/helloworld-cdi.

-Another solution, if your application is the root context, is by renaming the WAR file into `ROOT.war`.

 ## Add a web bean using CDI

 CDI is context and data injection, where we don't have to specify naming context manually for a Java bean.

 Preparing your project for Java bean with CDI:

 1. Open your project settings.
    1. Select **Project Facets**
    1. Enable "CDI (Contexts and Dependency Injection)"